 Of Music, Manners, & Dreams...

-I’d like to talk about the social trappings that can be attached to instruments and the effect that can have on a young player.
+I’d like to talk about the social trappings that can be attached to instruments and the effect they can have on a young player.
 In order to explore that subject to the depth I’d like from my own experience, I'll have to mention a particular brand.
-But before I begin, I’d like to make the statement that I have nothing against that particular brand and think they are a fine brand.
+But before I begin, I’d like to make the statement that I have nothing against that particular brand, Martin.
+In fact, I think they are a fine brand and make excellent instruments.
 My discussion is about people and attitudes, not about the brand, so please understand that I actually have admiration for the Martin Guitar brand and their instruments, as you'll see by the end of the story.
 With that said…

-I am from Dolly Parton country.
-That means that I grew up in the heart of "Olde Tyme" music.
+I am from Dolly Parton country - the heart of "Olde Tyme" music.
 No kidding, my hometown literally kicked out the Grand Old Opry in the 1920s because the city fathers “didn't like their kind,” and stuck with Olde Tyme music.
 Olde Tyme music is literally the music of the old timers!
 Musicologist have gone up into the Southern Appalachians and researched this musical form and have discovered that it is actually the music of Elizabethan England.
 Much of it is set in the church modes.
 It traveled over the ocean with the settlers and moved up in the hills, where it has been passed down as an oral art form with very little change from the 1500s.
 While it influenced Country Music, it isn't Country Music.

 But, you know what?
 One day, many, many years later, actually fifty-one years after I started playing, it actually did happen to me.
 I finally "got my Martin."
-Five decades after I started playing, in order to celebrate my fortieth anniversary in the recording industry, my lovely, thoughtful wife bought me a Martin, a 2021 OM-28 Standard "Reimagined," finished in a beautiful, dark 1935 sunburst.
+To celebrate my fortieth anniversary in the recording industry, my lovely, thoughtful wife bought me a Martin.
 Lovely!!!
 However, it still feels kind of strange and wonderful to have gotten my Martin.
 But to be honest, the real gift from heaven descended on me July 5th, 1980, when my lovely wife married me.